mdn/content/files/en-us/web/api/settimeout/index.md

 #### Throttling of tracking scripts

-Firefox enforces additional throttling for scripts that it recognises as tracking scripts.
+Firefox enforces additional throttling for scripts that it recognizes as tracking scripts.
 When running in the foreground, the throttling minimum delay is still 4ms.
 In background tabs, however, the throttling minimum delay is 10,000 ms, or 10 seconds, which comes into effect 30 seconds after a document has first loaded.